-If electric charge falls inside vertical metal rods, we can make the astonishing deduction that cathode rays - as we will see later, they consist of free electrons\ - should not be able to fall through a vertical metal tube.
-This is due to exact compensation of the acceleration by the electrical field generated by the displaced electricity in the tube and the acceleration of gravity.
+Cathode rays should not be able to fall through a vertical metal tube because the acceleration by the electrical field generated by the displaced electricity in the metal tube and Challenge 17 e the gravitational acceleration cancel.
 Thus electrons should not be able to fall through a long thin cylinder.
-This would not be the case if electricity in metals did not behave like a fluid.
+This would not be the case if electricity in metals did not behave like Ref.
+12 a fluid.
 The experiment has indeed been performed, and a reduction of the acceleration of free fall for electrons of 90 % has been observed.
-Can you imagine why the ideal value of 100 % is not achieved?
+Can you imagine why the ideal value Challenge 18 s of 100 % is not achieved?